Mr13ojangles/elk2.0/README.md

-This repository contains the docker .yml components and representation of an ELK stack I created for my Cyber Security Boot Camp.
+This repository contains the docker .yml components and representation of a web server and ELK stack I created for my University of Oregon Cyber Security Program.